“Your customer feedback score is low.”

 Aside from product quality (which shouldn't be a problem unless you're a drop-shipper), here are the 2 main reasons why you receive poor customer feedback:

 - Delivery Speed

-A shipping mishap results in much longer shipping time, and your customers may not be happy about it.
+A shipping mishap results in a much longer shipping time, and your customers may not be happy about it.
 This happens especially during the first break-out of Coronavirus whereby international shipping comes to a complete halt.

 - Order Confirmation Emails

 If customers don't receive an order confirmation email, they'll automatically flag you as a scam.
 1-2 weeks later, your feedback score will get slammed with a penalty on your account that makes running any ads unprofitable.